4ku/Object-detection-example/README.md

-# Object detection with Tensofrlow API
+# Person detection example with Tensofrlow API

 ## Installation
 First of all you need Linux machine with `Python3.7`.
 Than do next steps: